 When you have the seat outside, it’s 100 times easier to clean it.
 You have 360-degree access to the seat.
 I’d say even 3D since you can turn it upside down and everything.

 There’s no way you could do that in the car.

 Car seat rails are almost impossible to clean if you don’t take them out.
-And trust me, there’s so much dirt stick to them and they are often hard to clean just by wiping with the rag from inside the car.
+And trust me, there’s so much dirt stuck to them, and they are often hard to clean just by wiping with the rag from inside the car.

-Don’t want you to think that I meant on front seat removal only.
+I don’t want you to think that I meant front-seat removal only.
 The back seat is also very important to remove.

 Check the image below:

 Look at all that trash trapped underneath the seat.
 Not only trash but spilled beverages as well.
 Since this is an older car (2001), the sponge from the back seat also started to tear off.